antoine-coulon/running-containerized-apps/BEST-PRACTICES.md

 ENTRYPOINT node index.js
 ```

 > Building your own Node.js image is discouraged, here we build it from Ubuntu for educative purposes.
+Please rely on official images for production.

 This will result in two processes in the container, shell being the parent one and the Node.js application being a child process of the shell (subshell).
 The consequence is that **shell** does not propagate termination signals correctly, meaning that the Node.js process will never receive these signals.